 - Delivering great customer service.
 While human interaction is at the forefront of successful retail, staff need systems that help them know their customers and which allow them to give targeted and compelling incentives to increase sales.
 This demands rich function across POS and selling applications, providing clientelling and loyalty, queue busting, assisted selling, endless aisle and customer orders etc.

-- Modern technology is essential to staying ahead of competitors.
+- Modern technology is essential to stay ahead of competitors.
 An IT infrastructure built on open, ubiquitous and interoperable technologies is crucial to create a platform for future innovation which allows new business initiatives to be brought to market quickly and for less cost.

 - In a competitive retail environment the need for streamlined operations has never been greater.
-Improving the use of store real estate – monitoring performance and maintaining accurate and always-online stock levels across the entire retail estate – enables systems to optimise which inventory is used to fulfil orders to maximise efficiency and profitability.
+Improving the use of store real estate – monitoring performance and maintaining accurate and always-online stock levels across the entire retail estate – enables POS systems to optimise which inventory is used to fulfil orders to maximise efficiency and profitability.

 1. Retail sector